Google to block news in Canada over publisher payments law - ExBulletin

 Google to block news in Canada over publisher payments law

-OTTAWA (Reuters) – Google said Thursday it plans to block Canadian news on its platforms in Canada, and will join Facebook in broadening its campaign against a new law requiring payments to local news publishers. announced that it is.
+Google announced Thursday that it plans to block Canadiannews on its platform in Canada, and along with Facebook has expanded its campaign against a new law requiring payments to local newspapers.

-Alphabet Inc.’s Google will remove links to Canadian news from Canadian search results and other products when the law takes effect in about six months.
+Alphabet Inc.’s Google will remove links to Canada News from search results and other products in Canada when the law takes effect in about six months.

-Canada’s media industry is calling for tougher regulations on the internet giants to make up for the economic losses news companies suffered in the years when Facebook and Google took over the online advertising market.
+Canada’s media industry is calling for tougher regulation of the internet giants to make up for the economic losses the news industry suffered in the years when Facebook and Google dominated the online advertising market.

-Canada’s independent budget watchdog estimated last year that news companies could receive about C$330 million ($249 million) annually from legally mandated transactions.
+Canada’s independent budget watchdog estimated last year that the news industry could receive about C$330 million, or $249 million, annually from legally mandated transactions.

 Cultural Heritage Minister Pablo Rodriguez, who introduced the bill last year, said the platforms had no immediate obligations under the law and the government was open to discussing the regulation and implementation process with them.